afifai/machine_learning_cicd/readme.md

 ## Event Information

-🗓️ This repository was created for a talk at the Keras Community Day on September 16, 2023, hosted by BINUS Bandung.
+🗓️ This repository was created for a talk at the Keras Community Day by GDG Bandung on September 16, 2023 at BINUS Bandung.

 ## Description